krikamol/group/tabs/apply.md

 The <font color="#4d7f7f"><b>research statement</b></font> must not exceed <font color="#cc0000">3 pages</font> in length.
 You can send your application package directly to <a class="u-email" href="mailto:{{ site.email }}">{{ site.email }}</a> with the subject line: `New application for your group`.
 Do not hesitate to reach out if you have questions about the available positions.

-We are looking forward to your application.
+We are looking forward to receiving your application.